edgexr/edge-cloud-platform/pkg/platform/openstack/README_OPENSTACK.md

 Our network topology is to use a single internal network to connect all load balancers and tenant VMs.
 We segment the network by subnets.
 This is designed to work for IPv4, but does not work well in IPv6.
-In IPv4, network configuration can be set per server by DHCP.
-However, in IPv6, the DHCP procotol no longer specifies the default gateway.
+In IPv4, network configuration can be set per server mac address by DHCP.
+This can be done as well via DHCP6, except for the gateway IP.

 That functionality has been moved to radvd (router advertisement daemon), and this daemon is the basis for SLAAC based auto-configuration of network IP, gateway, etc.